Best Known For

 Answer questions and see how you rank against other players.Play Now

-Guitarist Carlos Santana was born July 20, 1947, in Autlán de Navarro, Mexico.
-In the early 1960s he moved to San Francisco where he formed the Santana Blues Band in 1966.
-The band (soon know as just Santana) signed a contract with Columbia Records.
-Throughout the 1970s and early 1980s, Santana and his band released a string of successful albums.
+Born on July 20, 1947, in Autlán de Navarro, Mexico, Carlos Santana moved to San Francisco in the early 1960s, where he formed the Santana Blues Band in 1966.
+The band, later simply known as Santana, signed a contract with Columbia Records.
+Throughout the 1970s and early '80s, Santana and his band released a string of successful albums.
 In 2009, he received a Lifetime Achievement Award.
+In 2013, Santana became a Kennedy Center Honors recipient.

 profile name: Carlos Santana profile occupation: